scramjetorg/platform-docs/README.md

 - Sends stream of messages; each one containing number with temperature value
 - Reads output from Host API that is generated by our `hello-snowman` sequences

 Separately, you can also open a new terminal window and see log of this particular instance with command `si instance log <instance_id>`.
-In our case this would be
+In our case this would be:

     si instance log e70222d1-acfc-4e00-b046-4a3a9481c53b

-the sample output will be similar to this one
+The sample output will be similar to this one:

 ```bash
 ...
 2021-08-09T04:29:39.790Z log (object:Runner) Input message <Buffer 32 30>